Poems by Ángel Escobar

 bestows a vice on every one.)
 Coronated–

-she believed in the eudaimonic powers of the word scimitar.
+she used to believe in the eudaimonic powers of the word scimitar.

 Uncoronated, in Spanish dictionaries she forgot